SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 ### Health

-The Azure Storage health dashboard provides service health, alerts resource health related details.
+The Azure Storage health dashboard provides information about the service health and alerts.

 Use this dashboard to:
     * View recent service health incidents.